-- If grilling, brush the slices with oil and grill over a medium-hot fire until soft for about 15 minutes total.
+- If grilling, brush the slices with oil, and grill over a medium-hot fire until soft for about 15 minutes total.

-- If baking, bake eggplant at about 25 minutes, tossing half way through.
+- If baking, bake eggplant at about 25 minutes, tossing halfway through.

 - You can sauté eggplant cubes in hot oil for about 10 minutes or quickly stir-fry for just several minutes.

-Eggplant is a very diverse vegetable, appearing commonly in cuisines of many countries, including Thailand, France, Italy, Greece, Turkey, Syria, Israel, India and others.
+Eggplant is a very diverse food, appearing commonly in cuisines of many countries, including Thailand, France, Italy, Greece, Turkey, Syria, Israel, India and others.
 For example, popular eggplant recipes consumed around the world include ratatouille, curries, baba ganoush spread or dip, moussaka, vegetable stir-fries, grilled and BBQ dishes, and of course eggplant parmesan.

 Ready to take advantage of all of these known eggplant nutrition benefits?
 Try making some of these simple recipes:

 - Gluten-Free Baked Eggplant Parmesan Recipe